 Each lab impact was weighted to highlight performance at concussive severities and to consider all locations equal.
 VA Tech engineers then computed concussion risk from measured peak linear and rotational accelerations for each test.
 Each risk was then multiplied by its weighting factor and then summed together to compute an overall score.

-A lower score indicates better helmet performance - the lower score then translates into a star-level with 5 stars being the best.
+A lower score indicates better helmet performance - the lower score then translates into a star level, with five stars being the best.

-What was interesting in the study was there were several mid and lower-priced helmets that scored very well.
+What was interesting in the study was several mid, and lower-priced helmets scored very well.
 So the good news from a consumer standpoint is you do not have to spend a lot to get a good helmet.

 Below is a list of 5 Star helmets with approximate price points from the VA Tech 2022 Study